AN ABBREVIATED VERSION OF MEDITATION

 For the: Beginner, Restless, Reluctant, or Skeptical

 A beneficial and proficient system of meditation must be accompanied by a supporting philosophy which is sound and reasonable, even though such a philosophy is likely to be deep and comprehensive.
-For the short attention span of the high-tech individual who is new to meditation, it is daunting to read this much material.
+For the short attention span of the high-tech generation who is new to meditation, it is daunting to read this much material.

 The SC meditation system is the culmination of over 50 years of research and personal trail-blazing through trial and error meditation to find the Way of Life within.
 This has been my calling in life, but most people have no desire to meditate as they are enthralled and attached to the pleasures of the material world.